 Baby may be eager to join the rest of the family at the dinner table, but if a free-standing high chair is placed within kicking range of a table or counter, some children’s restless moods may put them in danger of pushing off, and taking the high chair with them.

-If you’re using a travel high chair attached to a table, it’s important that the table be heavy enough to support the uneven weight of your child on one side, and that the table legs or supports are far enough from her that her curious feet can’t push off and dislodge the chair.
+If you’re using a travel high chair attached to a table, it’s important that the table be heavy enough to support the uneven weight of your child on one side, and that the table legs or supports are far enough from them that their curious feet can’t push off and dislodge the chair.

 - All tied up, nowhere to go

-When a child decides to make a run for it, that poor tray isn’t going to be able to stop her all on its own.
-On the other end of the spectrum, if she is feeling sleepy, there’s no guarantee that she won’t relax a little too hard and start sliding down in her seat.
+When a child decides to make a run for it, that poor tray isn’t going to be able to stop them all on its own.
+On the other end of the spectrum, if they are feeling sleepy, there’s no guarantee that they won’t relax a little too hard and start sliding down in their seat.
 Three or five-point harnesses should keep your child secure, especially harnesses with a crotch strap.